 People are projecting.
 We often find it difficult to look at the facts and judge based on them.
 Instead, we pay more attention to our emotions, current physiological state and mostly what we believe is the truth.
 Perception is everything, and perceiving is highly subjective.

-One of the main reasons that fake news or “alternative facts” are taking over the world in recent years, is that they seem plausible in the eyes of the consumer.
+One of the main reasons that fake news or “alternative facts” are taking over the world in recent years is that they seem plausible in the consumer’s eyes.
 For her, it doesn’t really matter if they are or if they are not true, they just sound real.

-Social media, in particular, entices projecting mainly because the text/post can hardly convey the body language or emotion of the publisher.
+In particular, social media entices projecting mainly because the text/post can hardly convey the body language or emotion of the publisher.
 Understanding is left tot he interpretation of the reader, which might not be the same as intended.
-Especially in the case of a more emotionally subjected styles – irony, sarcasm, humour…
+Especially in the case of more emotionally subjected styles – irony, sarcasm, humour…

 Fear, stress, education, personal history and experience play a serious part in how we perceive things.
 Critical thinking also comes into play, when existing.
 And some when in the picture of all these, the truth is born not the way it is, but the way the consumer wants is to be.

 And then the shit hits the fan.
 Usually.

 Photo credit: Pablo by Buffer

 Copyright © 2018 Borislav Kiprin.
 All Rights Reserved.